raspberrypilearning/music-player/en/step_2.md

 **Test your program**

-+ You should now hear the melody playing until it's done (and then looping because of the forever loop).
++ You should now hear the melody playing until it is done (and then looping because of the forever loop).
 + You should also see the icon you chose displayed on the LEDs

 --- /task ---